origo-map/origo-documentation/content/controls.md

 `northing` | the attribute for northing coordinates.
 Only if geometryAttribute is not provided.
 `easting` | the attribute for easting coordinates.
 Only if geometryAttribute is not provided.
-`title` | title for the popup presenting the search result `hint` | if hint text should be shown in search input.
-Default is true.
-`hintText` | placeholder text for the search input.
+`title` | title for the popup presenting the search result `hintText` | placeholder text for the search input.
 Default is Sök.
-`highlight` | if matching search string should be highlighted.
-Default is true.
 `limit` | the max number of suggestions to be displayed.
 Default is 9.
 `minLength` | minimum number of characters to trigger search.
 Default is 4.
 `geometryAttribute` | geometry attribute if northing and easting is not used.